 What are the expectations of authors, if selected?

 Authors must be willing to donate their time and cover their own transportation expenses.
 The festival will provide lodging and some meals.
 Due to limited funds, the SE-YA Book Festival is not able to pay honoraria to most presenters.

 Authors are expected to participate in panels and scheduled book signings on both days of the festival.
-As stated above, first consideration will be given to authors willing to participate in school visits or an additional student festival day as well as a Friday evening volunteer reception.
+As stated above, first consideration will be given to authors willing to participate in all 3 events.

 All materials become the property of the SE-YA Book Festival and cannot be returned.
 Who decides which authors are invited?
 The SE-YA Book Festival is a 501(c)3 organization.
 The officers and board members in collaboration with Nashville-based authors on the advisory board will select authors in an effort to provide teens with a diverse experience.
 Authors will be chosen based on applications and invitations to authors who would enhance the festival or complement a panel.